 The Latest Car Finance News & Advice

-The Different Categories Of Car Write-Offs
+The Different Car Write-Off Categories

 Cat A - the worst level of write-off.
 The car can't be repaired.